Project-GrADyS/RaftFault/README.md

 #### **Available Colors**

-The `paint_node()` method supports the following colors based on the Gradysim color palette:
+The `paint_node()` method supports the following colors based on the GradySim color palette:

 **Available Colors:**
 - `"red"` - Red (255, 0, 0)